Northern Colorado Real Estate Market Update — Q1 2026

 What This Means for Sellers

 If you're thinking about selling in 2026, spring remains one of the best windows.
 Buyer activity peaks March through June, and well-presented homes priced correctly are still receiving multiple offers.
-The key word is "priced correctly" — overpricing in today's market leads to longer days on market and ultimately a lower final sale price than if you had priced it right from day one.
+The key word is 'priced correctly' — overpricing in today's market leads to longer days on market and ultimately a lower final sale price than if you had priced it right from day one.
+A pre-listing walkthrough with your agent, professional photos, and targeted marketing make a measurable difference in how quickly you sell and what you net.

 What This Means for Buyers